solstice333/Glift/README.md

-      --front-only           generate a .obj for the front face only --side-only            generate a .obj for the side face only --outline-only         generate a .obj for the outline face only -l, --list-names           list glyph names
+      --front-only           generate a .obj for the front face only --side-only            generate a .obj for the side face only --outline-only         generate a .obj for the outline face only -a, --angle=VALUE          angle (in degrees) restriction for generating side outlines where anything less than VALUE will have side outlines (prismoids) generated
+                               for that joint.
+In other words, if VALUE is 135, any joint along the front outline, whose angle is less than 135 degrees will have a side outline/prismoid generated at that joint.
+VALUE
+                               defaults to 135.
+Exit 1 if VALUE is not a valid double precision format -l, --list-names           list glyph names
   -p, --print                print .obj to console
   -d, --dry-run              do not write to .obj.
 Useful with -p if printing